microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Connect-Entra.md

 To connect as a different identity other than CurrentUser, specify the ContextScope parameter with the value Process.

+Follow this link to see [Context][entra-context] more information on how to load the certificate.

 ### Example 6: Connecting to an environment or cloud

 ```powershell